ChurchSecurityPlanner ChurchSecurityPlanner

 Zone-based coverage fixes this.
 Divide your facility into defined zones — parking lot, main entrance, sanctuary, children's wing, fellowship hall, overflow areas — and assign each zone a designated volunteer who owns situational awareness for that space.
 When something happens in Zone 3, there's no ambiguity about who responds first and who provides backup.

 This structure also makes training more effective.
-A volunteer who knows their specific zone can mentally walk through response scenarios for that space.
-That mental rehearsal matters when real seconds count.
+A volunteer who knows their specific zone can mentally walk through response scenarios for that space, and that kind of mental rehearsal matters when real seconds count.

 The Cameras-Plus-People Model